 More information is included under the topic Early Fyrth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fyrth family to the New World and Oceana
+Migration of the Fyrth family

 The New World beckoned settlers from the Scottish-English borders.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Among the early settlers bearing the Fyrth surname who came to North America were: Isaac Firth who landed in America in 1698; Elizabeth Firth settled in Maryland in 1722; George Firth settled in Nova Scotia in 1774; Albert, B.G.
 Barker, Charles, Daniel, Greenwood, Henry, James, John, Joseph, Richard, Samuel, Thomas and William Firth, all settled in Philadelphia, Pennsylvania between 1805 and 1874.
 In Newfoundland, Gideon Firth settled in Harbour Grace in 1771.